 | Per appointment | Variable | Depends on the volume of appointments booked |

 As with any answering service, watch for hidden costs: overage beyond your plan, after-hours premiums, and setup fees.
 Our article on answering service cost breaks down these traps.
+Two details matter more in healthcare than elsewhere: the after-hours premium applies exactly when patients need you most, and per-minute rounding hits harder because patient calls tend to run long.

 The Limits of the Human Model